rainbowdashlabs/sql-java/docs/02/datatypes/mariadb_mysql.md

 Java: String

 The text type is divided into several sizes.
-The will disallow values larger than the maximum size.
+They will disallow values larger than the maximum size.

 - TINYTEXT: Up to 255 chars - [MariaDB](https://mariadb.com/kb/en/tinytext/)
   | [MySQL](https://dev.mysql.com/doc/refman/8.0/en/blob.html)